Dammam: Demographics

 In 1950, Dammam had a population of 22,000.
 By 2000, the population soared to 759,000 people.
-Dammam was the world's tenth fastest growing city in terms of population growth rates during that 50-year period.
+Dammam was the world's tenth fastest growing city during that 50-year period.
 According to a report released by the Central Department of Statistics and Information, the population of Dammam was 903,000 as of December 2010, making it the sixth most populous city in Saudi Arabia and the most populous in the Eastern Province.

 According to statistics released by the Ministry of Economy and Planning, in 2011, home ownership among Saudi citizens in Dammam was 42.4%.

-About a quarter of the city (20-25%) follows Shia Islam, but are subject to persecution at the hands of the Wahhabi ideology the Saudi government follows.
-The Imam Husayn Mosque is the only Shia masjid for the city's estimated 150,000 Shia.
-Demonstrations on the Day of Ashura have been banned by the Saudi government.

 Human resources

 Healthcare

 The Saudi Arabian Ministry of Health oversees the medical facilities across the kingdom.
 Hospitals and polyclinics located in the urban core of Dammam tend to be concentrated around one central building.
 Some of the public/government-funded hospitals operated directly by the MoH include the Dammam Medical Complex (also known as the Dammam Central Hospital), the King Fahd Specialist Hospital (KFSH) which shares its compound the Maternity and Children's Hospital (MCH), and the Imam Abdulrahman Bin Faisal Hospital which shares its compound with the Imam Abdulrahman Bin Faisal University.
 Two hospitals targeting members of the Saudi Arabian Armed Forces are the Security Forces Hospital and the King Fahd Military Medical Complex.

 In addition to these public hospitals and polyclinics, several private hospitals and medical centers are also present within Dammam.
 The most well-known of these is the AGH Dammam or Al Mana Group of Hospitals, Dammam which is part of the Al Mana Group of Hospitals run by Ebrahim Al Mana and Bros., which claims to be the largest medical company & healthcare provider in the Eastern Province.
 Other private hospitals in and around the city include the Arrawdha Hospital, Al Mouwasat Hospital, the Dammam Private Medical Complex (Formerly Dammam Medical Dispensary), Gama Hospital (formerly Astoon Hospital), among others.
 One of the largest medical complexes in the kingdom, the Dr. Sulaiman Al Habib Complex is located between Dammam and Khobar off Highway 605.